ivbrajkovic/js-chronicles/SOLID/SRP.md

 }
 ```

-Our **TaskManager** is now clean and focused.
-It handles only tasks, making it easier to test, maintain, and extend. 🪄

-### Step 2: Introducing the TaskFileSaver
+### Step 2: Delegate File-Saving Responsibility 📂
-The responsibility of saving tasks to a file now belongs to its own class, appropriately named **TaskFileSaver**.
-This class works independently of how tasks are managed:
+Saving tasks to a file is unrelated to task management.
+We’ll move this functionality to a new `TaskFileSaver` class, ensuring changes to file-saving logic don’t impact task operations:

 ```typescript
 class TaskFileSaver {